SimonDarksideJ/SimonDarksideJ.github.io/_posts/2015-09-01-the-unity-ui-extensions-update.markdown

 ---
 layout: post
 title: The Unity UI Extensions update
-date: '2015-09-01 15:37:12'
+date: 2015-09-01 15:37:12
-tags:
+tags: [uiextensions, unity3d]
-- tutorials-resources
-- uiextensions
-- unity-3d-tutorials
-- unity3d
 ---

-> **\*Note, UI Extensions project now updated for 5.2 (with its pesky updates), together with a 5.2 asset.
+> **Note, UI Extensions project now updated for 5.2 (with its pesky updates), together with a 5.2 asset.
 Enjoy**

 Time is always against us, especially when your building your projects, tweaking your code or just getting ready for a release, wading through mountains of contracts, marketing PR or getting greenlit.